Contrastual/SignalPlus/README.md

 ### Signal:
 - `:Connect(function)` -> Connection
+  - Connects the given function.
 - `:Once(function)` -> Connection
-  - Connects a function, but disconnects it after first fire.
+  - Connects the given function, but disconnects after first fire.
 - `:Wait()`
   - Yields the current thread until the next fire.
 - `:Fire()`
+  - Fires all connections and resumes all waiting threads.
 - `:DisconnectAll()`
+  - Disconnects all connections.
 - `:Destroy()`
-  - Makes the signal unusable.
+  - Makes the signal unusable, and disconnects all connections.

 ### Connection:
 - `:Disconnect()`
+  - Disconnects the connection.
+To reconnect make a new connection.
 - `.Connected` -> boolean